 This method of cooking is extremely simple, yet it needs a bit of explanation.
 I liken it to the Mac vs Windows issue.
 Windows users are accustomed to a certain set of steps in order to achieve a desired goal.
 Mac users generally view these steps as complicated and unnecessary.
 Their goal is often the same, yet the Mac operating system requires far fewer steps to achieve it.
 However, ask a Windows user (in this analogy, the normal/standard cookware user) to do a simple task on a Mac without any training, and you immediately have a frustrated individual on your hands.
 With a bit of instruction, though, and proof of efficiency, thousands of people every year are ultimately convinced to switch from Windows to Mac.
 And so it goes with vapor cooking.

-Beyond my personal belief in my products and passion for the “Made in the USA” badge, the driving force behind 360 has always been to provide a product I KNOW to be superior to mass-produced cookware without the middleman.
+Beyond my personal belief in my products and passion for the “Hand Crafted in the USA” badge, the driving force behind 360 has always been to provide a product I KNOW to be superior to mass-produced cookware without the middleman.
 Look, as a fellow human, I love the middleman and respect his efforts to earn a living.
 But the fact is, when it comes to cookware, he’s just an obstacle keeping a tremendous product that actually saves time, energy, money and nutrients from getting to you!
 The cookware we make is superior to all and a true value that your children will fight for at your funeral.
 360 is about getting you the best US-made product at the best price without playing sales games.